-Offering more than one of these things can help you upsell your customers and get even more income from your online business.
+Offering more than one plan can help you upsell your customers and get even more income from your online business.
 However, you want to identify which model your business falls into in the beginning to help you come up with creative ways to expand your offerings in the future.

 I was able to follow the rather strict rules of the diet and did indeed lose weight, however, it was a difficult diet to follow in terms of what you are and are not allowed to eat for 28 days.
 The friends that I convinced to try the diet quit after only one day (yes, ONE day) even though they had seen me lose weight and knew that the FMD methods work.

 Spend some time thinking about what type of online nutrition business you will be offering, and what products you want to sell.
 Next week, we will discuss how to develop your online presence and reach your audience.

 Now that you have all of your amazing ideas for your online nutrition business coherently organized, it’s time to get your business going.
 But where should you start?
 Let’s begin by discussing how to implement the single most important selling tool for your business: your website and online store.

 Building Your Nutrition Website